kentcdodds/testing-node-apps/README.md

 <details>

-<summary>"npm run setup" command not working</summary>
+<summary>"node setup" not working</summary>

-Here's what the setup script does.
-If it fails, try doing each of these things individually yourself:
+If you're confident that your system meets the system requirements above, then you can skip the system validation and manually setup the project:

 ```
-# verify your environment will work with the project
-node ./scripts/verify

-# install dependencies
 npm install

-# verify the project is ready to run
-npm run build
-npm run test:coverage
+npm run validate
 ```

-If any of those scripts fail, please try to work out what went wrong by the error message you get.
+If those scripts fail, please try to work out what went wrong by the error message you get.
 If you still can't work it out, feel free to [open an issue][issue] with _all_ the output from that script.
 I will try to help if I can.